Respiration teaching resources

 How much energy is in food?

-How much energy is released when we burn food?
+How much energy is transferred when we burn food?
 Follow this link to a scientific investigation that asks students to determine the amount of energy present in Quavers and rice cakes.
 The practical can be used to help students make the link between respiration and combustion.

 Anaerobic respiration and fermentation

 GCSE worksheet on anaerobic respiration and fermentation.
 Students work in groups of four to silently review what they already know about anaerobic respiration and fermentation in yeast.
 They then answer a longer answer question comparing and contrasting these two important cellular processes.
 (PDF)